nushankodikara/openAI-AGI-role-play-game-GUI/README.md

 To use the AGI role-playing game GUI, follow these steps:

+Goto the [Server Repository](https://github.com/nushankodikara/openAI-AGI-role-play-game) and follow the instructions.

 Open your web browser and go to http://localhost:5137.

 The game will start as soon as the page loads.